Ephraim Rubenstein

-Ephraim Rubenstein (born 1956 Brooklyn, NY) is a noted American representational painter and teacher.
+Ephraim Rubenstein (born 1956, Brooklyn, NY) is a noted American representational painter and teacher.

 Early life and training

 Rubenstein was born to Seth Rubenstein, a Brooklyn-based trusts and estates lawyer.
 His grandfather, E. Ivan Rubenstein, was a judge on the Brooklyn Supreme Court.

+Rubenstein often credits his grandfather as one of his earliest artistic influences.
+Freedman was a commercial artist, and Rubenstein has written about how meaningful it was to watch him work in his studio as a child.
+The objects his grandfather left behind—especially those connected to wartime experiences—later became the basis for still-life paintings that explore memory, trauma, and family history.

+Teaching has also played a big role in Rubenstein’s life.
+He taught at the University of Richmond for more than a decade, where he earned the Distinguished Educator Award and the Outstanding Faculty Award from the Commonwealth of Virginia.
+He has also taught at institutions like RISD, MICA, and the National Academy of Design.
+Today, he teaches drawing and artistic anatomy at the Art Students League of New York and leads drawing classes for first-year medical students in Columbia University’s Narrative Medicine program.

 Rubenstein began studying art privately in the painting group of David Levine and Aaron Shikler, as well as in the studio of Andrew Reiss.
 In 1977–78 he won a Brooklyn Arts and Cultural Association (BACA) high school scholarship to the Brooklyn Museum Art School, where he studied with Francis Cunningham.
 He graduated from Columbia University with a BA in Art History, in 1978, and from Columbia University School of the Arts with a MF.A. in Painting, in 1986.
-From 1987 to 1998, he taught as an Associate Professor of Art at the University of Richmond where he received the "Distinguished Educator Award and the Outstanding Faculty Award" from the Commonwealth of Virginia, the Rhode Island School of Design and the Maryland Institute College of Art.
+From 1987 to 1998, he taught as an Associate Professor of Art at the University of Richmond for more than a decade, where he received the "Distinguished Educator Award and the Outstanding Faculty Award" from the Commonwealth of Virginia, the Rhode Island School of Design and the Maryland Institute College of Art.
 He subsequently studied at the Art Students League of New York with Robert Beverly Hale and Francis Cunningham, and at the National Academy of Design school with Harvey Dinnerstein.